Sponsored

 This book investigates the legacies of British slavery beyond Britain, focusing upon the colonisation of Australia and New Zealand, and explores why this history has been overlooked.

-After August 1833, when the British Parliament abolished slavery in the British Caribbean, Mauritius and the Cape, former slave-owners were paid compensation for the loss of their 'property'.
-New research has reveals that many beneficiaries had ties to other parts of the British Empire, including the settler colonies of Australia, New Zealand, Canada and South Africa.
-Through a range of case studies, contributors to this volume trace the movement of people, goods, capital and practices from the Caribbean to the new Australasian settler colonies.
-The book considers a range of places, people and themes to reveal the varied ways that slavery continued to shape imperial relationships, economic networks and racial labour regimes after 1833.
-It covers the life stories of those travelling from the Caribbean to the new settler colonies, the extensive links between Caribbean slavery and the mid-nineteenth century development of colonial industries such as pastoralism, and Queensland's sugar industry.
+After August 1833, when the British Parliament abolished slavery in the British Caribbean, Mauritius and the Cape, the former slave owners were paid compensation for the loss of their 'property'.
+New research has begun to show that many beneficiaries had ties to other parts of the British Empire, including the settler colonies of Australia, New Zealand, Canada and South Africa.
+Through a range of case studies, contributors to this collection trace the movement of people, goods, capital and practices from the Caribbean to the new Australasian settler colonies.
+Chapters consider a range of places, people and themes to reveal the varied ways that slavery continued to shape imperial relationships, economic networks and racial labour regimes after 1833.

 About the Author